 Cancellations or postponements made more than 30 days in advance of your booked training session will incur no cancellation Charges.

 Cancellations or postponements made within 30 days of, but more than 7 days from, your training date will be required to pay 25% of the fee, payable before the original delivery date.
 For postponements, where the training date is rearranged the remaining 75% payable before the rescheduled delivery date whether or not the training is ultimately delivered on that date.

 If notice of a cancellation or postponement is not given more than 7 days in advance of your booked session, 100% of the fee remains due as per the date on the invoice.
-You will be given a credit note to this value, which must be used within 90 days of the original booking.
+At our discretion, you will be given a credit note to this value, which must be used within 90 days of the original booking.
 A rebooking will constitute your full use of the credit and no further postponements will be accepted.

 JC Social Media will endeavour to deliver the scope of work set out in the web proposal and discussed between the website developer and the client.
 Notes of calls and agreed scopes of work will be kept.
 We also send status updates on the project.

 Our quote for works is based on an estimate of time for the project.
 Reasonable additions will be considered, but amends or additions to the scope of work which add considerable complications or further work will be quoted separately.
 We understand that it’s difficult to predict every possible occurrence and we work around this where reasonably possible.
 Beyond this, we will quote for additions or significant amendments to the scope of work in a transparent manner.

 During the project we will ask the client for items including but not limited to: logos, brand guidelines, copy, imagery.
 The timescales of the project are based on receiving these items, as well as feedback on drafts and any amendments, in a timely manner.
 If these items are not received in a timely manner this may mean the timescales differ from those set out in the project scope, for which JC Social Media will not be accountable.